 Cologne is an expo city, hosting a lot of different fairs, exhibitions and concerts all year round.
 That’s why prices for hotels are not cheap, and can vary a lot from one week to another.
 My tip, if you’re flexible, is to check in advance for several periods, because you might find a bargain.
 One hotel I’ve used is Flandrischer Hof (Flandrische Str.
 3), situated in the Belgian quarter, right next to Rudolfplatz (great area for the November-December period, it hosts a huge Christmas market).
 The area is quiet in the morning, but very lively in the afternoon and evening, and has a lot of bars, clubs and restaurants.
 A 15 minutes walk separates it from the Kölner Dom and Altstadt.

-- Time for art.
+→ Time for art.
 A few meters away from the Dom, the modern art Ludwig Museum awaits for its visitors with one of the largest Picasso collections you can find in Europe, plus works of Andy Warhol, Roy Lichtenstein and Salvador Dalí.
 Pretty impressive names, even for me – I’m definitely not an art enthusiast.
 Admission costs €12, but there are some discounts offered throughout the month.
-The full price list can be viewed here.
+Have a look at the full price list here.

 Cologne has definitely become one of my favourite places, thanks to its soul, history and people.
 I like coming back, because each time the experience is different.
 I will probably never get bored of seeing the Dom or the Altstadt.
 My last tip: if you plan a trip to Cologne, try to catch the Carnival season, at least for a few days – the peak is always in February.
 It is said to be a great experience.